 In a kickboxing fight, the goal is to score points or get a knockout with punches and kicks.
 Hits to the head and body earn points.
 If a fighter can’t keep going, the referee steps in.

-In all styles, athletes must be trained well and wear the right gear.
-Kickboxing stays an intense test for fighters.
+In all styles, athletes must be properly trained and wear the appropriate gear.
+Kickboxing remains an intense test for fighters.
 And it’s always thrilling for the audience.

 Kickboxing Styles and Techniques

-Kickboxing became its own exciting sport between the 1950s and 1970s.
-It grew from mixing Muay Thai, karate, and boxing moves.
+Kickboxing emerged as its own sport between the 1950s and 1970s.
+It evolved from combining Muay Thai, karate, and boxing techniques.
 It has many styles and rules.
 In September 1974, the first World Championships for kickboxing were held.

 Let’s check out some popular kickboxing styles and what makes them unique: